 This type of review and approval is handled on a ‘walk-in’ basis and right away by the staff planner at the Planning Counter.
 Types of projects include re-roofing, and other minor alterations.

-The Planning staff conducts the administrative review for several minor alterations and Special Exceptions.
-Types of projects can include window replacement, garages and additions that are smaller than 50 percent of the square footage of the footprint of a house.
+The Planning staff conducts the administrative review for several minor alterations.
+These types of projects can include window replacement, garages, and additions that are smaller than 50 percent of the square footage of the footprint of a house.

 Historic Landmark Commission